Pramodinikarlapudi/the-curiosity-lab/README.md

 🍒 **A Logical Calculus of the Ideas Immanent in Nervous activity**: https://www.cse.chalmers.se/~coquand/AUTOMATA/mcp.pdf

 🍒 **THE PERCEPTRON: A probabilistic model for information storage and organization in the brain**: https://www.ling.upenn.edu/courses/cogs501/Rosenblatt1958.pdf

+🍒 **The Neocognitron: A Self-organizing Neural Network Model for a Mechanism of Pattern Recognition Unaffected by Shift in Position**: https://www.rctn.org/bruno/public/papers/Fukushima1980.pdf